Paleocene–Eocene Thermal Maximum: Recovery

-Climate proxies, such as ocean sediments (depositional rates) indicate a duration of ∼83 ka, with ∼33 ka in the early rapid phase and ∼50 ka in a subsequent gradual phase.
+Climate proxies, such as ocean sediments (depositional rates) indicate a duration of ~83 ka, with ~33 ka in the early rapid phase and ~50 ka in a subsequent gradual phase.

 The most likely method of recovery involves an increase in biological productivity, transporting carbon to the deep ocean.
 This would be assisted by higher global temperatures and CO_{2} levels, as well as an increased nutrient supply (which would result from higher continental weathering due to higher temperatures and rainfall; volcanoes may have provided further nutrients).
 Evidence for higher biological productivity comes in the form of bio-concentrated barium.
 However, this proxy may instead reflect the addition of barium dissolved in methane.
 Diversifications suggest that productivity increased in near-shore environments, which would have been warm and fertilized by run-off, outweighing the reduction in productivity in the deep oceans.
+Large deposits in the Arctic Ocean floor of the aquatic fern Azolla in the middle Eocene (the "Azolla Event") may have been a contributory factor in the early stages of the end of the PETM by sequestering carbon in buried decayed Azolla.
+Another pulse of NAIP volcanic activity may have also played a role in terminating the hyperthermal via a volcanic winter.